mediacms-io/mediacms/README.md

 This will download all MediaCMS related Docker images and start all containers.
 Once it finishes, MediaCMS will be installed and available on http://localhost or http://ip

 For more instructions, checkout the docs on the [Docker deployment](docs/Docker_deployment.md) page.
-Docker Compose support has been contributed by @swiftugandan.

 ### Single server installation